| | | | | | | | | |

 • Use the right rice.
 Use Carnaroli Rice as your number one choice, otherwise opt for Arborio.

 • Toast the rice.
-Toasting the rice just slightly makes it lovely and nutty and amplifies the inherent flavor of the rice.
+Toasting the rice just slightly makes it lovely and nutty and amplifies the inherent flavour of the rice.
 Don’t overdo it though, or you’ll lock in all the starches that make risotto gorgeously creamy.

 • Use plenty of extras.
 I like to use leeks, garlic, and a little celery.